 And let’s face it, decanters make pouring wine a lot easier than straight from the bottle and look so elegant on the dining table.

-We've rounded up the best wine decanters, including one designed by European royalty and another produced in France’s oldest fine crystal factory.
+We've rounded up the best wine decanters, including one designed using traditional Venetian techniques and another produced in France’s oldest fine crystal factory.

 Schott Zwiesel Pollux Decanter